 For example, women who have polycystic ovary syndrome (PCOS) often experience hair loss due to high levels of androgens, which are male hormones that women also produce.

-If you suspect that a hormonal imbalance may be contributing to your hair loss, it's important to speak with your doctor.
+If you suspect a hormonal imbalance may contribute to your hair loss, it's important to speak with your doctor.
 They can perform blood tests to check your hormone levels and recommend appropriate treatment options.

 Iron is particularly important for hair health, as it helps to carry oxygen to the hair follicles.
 If you're not getting enough iron in your diet, your hair may become thin and brittle.